pytorch/pytorch.github.io/_posts/2022-11-14-effective-multi-objective-nueral-architecture.md

 ### High-dimensional search spaces

 In our tutorial, we used BO with a standard Gaussian process (GP) in order to keep the runtime low.
-However, BO with a standard GPs generally often only scales to 10 tunable parameters.
+However, these models typically scale to only about 10-20 tunable parameters.
 Our new SAASBO method ([paper](https://proceedings.mlr.press/v161/eriksson21a/eriksson21a.pdf), [Ax tutorial](https://ax.dev/tutorials/saasbo.html), [BoTorch tutorial](https://botorch.org/tutorials/saasbo)) not only enables tuning hundreds of parameters, but is also more sample-efficient than standard GP models.
 SAASBO can easily be turned on by passing `use_saasbo=True` to `choose_generation_strategy`.

 ## Acknowledgements